Art for Babies – What Crawlers Could Do in the Art World

 We open our fine list of inspiring images with this bright and airy oil-on-canvas painting called Summer, naturally.
 The American artist Frank Weston Benson portrayed his daughters and wife sitting on a hill in 1909, among dry grass and white flowers.
 They are all beautifully dressed in white, and a hat and other belongings are strewn here and there.
 They chit-chat and admire the blue of the sea of Penobscot Bay, Maine, from their property, Wooster Farm.
 We can imagine they walked through the extensive grounds and reached this scenic spot, and decided it was well worth a contemplative stop.
-It must have been a pleasure for Benson to paint the subjects en plein air, in full Impressionist style, given how lovely the weather and surroundings look.
+It must have been a pleasure for Benson to paint the subjects en plein air, in a full Impressionist style, given how lovely the weather and the surroundings look.

-The selected ones all seem to represent a summer day: from the recent past in Jive, from a century ago in Mad Dogs and Good Days’ Sunshine, or even a summer day out of time, like in The Singing Butler.
+The selected ones all seem to represent a summer day: from the recent past in Jive, from a century ago in Good Days’ Sunshine, or even a summer day out of time, like in The Singing Butler.
 Dense pastel colors and all the realism this artist could muster make the paintings look like postcards his bathers sent.
 They are like slides of holiday memories.

 If you don’t live too far from the coast, the most obvious, yet evergreen, way of spending summer would be to go to the sea.
 There are so many things to do there according to Vettriano’s paintings.
 You can even dress up and dance the tango through the shades cast on the sand by dark-colored umbrellas held by your trustworthy servants while they sing to you.